Mossy Cave and Waterfall – Fun Day Trip from Bryce Canyon

 You can also bring a picnic lunch and enjoy it at one of the designated picnic areas near the parking lot.

-Bring a blanket or chair to relax near the stream.
+Bring a blanket or chair to relax near the little stream.
+And don’t forget sunscreen and a hat if visiting on a hot day.

 For those feeling more adventurous, you can explore further by taking some of the side trails that lead to other beautiful viewpoints and hidden gems in the area.